wuzikang961215/ResearchPaperClustering/README.md

 The integration of OCR successfully addressed the issue in `paper_50`, where keywords were not recognized due to the library used.
 The OCR solution proved to be effective for extracting text in cases where the initial approach failed due to formatting issues.

-The integration of OCR successfully addressed the issue in `paper_50`, where keywords were not recognized due to the library used.
-The OCR solution proved to be effective for extracting text in cases where the initial approach failed due to formatting issues.

 ### Exploration of Grobid and Other Libraries

 Explored Grobid and other libraries like pdfminer, PyMuPDF, and transformers for abstract extraction.
 Grobid, despite its promising capabilities, was found to be complex to set up and did not yield significantly better results than the current approach.
 The same applied to other libraries and models, which either required extensive training or did not handle the specific edge cases encountered.